finos/common-domain-model/documentation/source/documentation.rst

    contract Contract (0..1) <"The contract differs from the execution by the fact that its legal terms are fully specified.
 This includes the legal entities that are associated to it as well as any associated legal agreement, e.g. master agreement, credit and collateral terms, ... ">
    condition Trade: one-of

-Both execution and contract include a ``tradableProduct`` attribute, which describes all the economic terms of the financial product traded between the parties (and further detailed in the `Tradable Product Section`_).
 Those two types are detailed in the sections below.

+.. note:: The ``TradableProduct`` type is further detailed in the `Tradable Product Section`_ of the documentation.

 Execution
 """""""""

-The current CDM event model only covers post-trade lifecycle events, so the first step in instantiating a transaction between two parties begins with an *execution* state:
+The current CDM event model only covers post-trade lifecycle events, so the first step in instantiating a transaction between two parties begins with an *execution* state.
+In addition to the tradable product, the ``Execution`` type includes attributes such as the trade date, transacting parties, execution venue (if any) and settlement terms to describe an execution.

 .. code-block:: Haskell